omgmog/omgmog.github.com/_posts/2014-07-05-finally-a-review-of-the-gpd-g5a-android-handheld.md

 tags: ["consumerism", "review", "android", "software", "hardware"]
 ---

-I’ve got another Android gaming handheld to review, the [GPD G5A from GamePad Digital](http://www.gpd.hk/products.asp?selectclassid=017001&id=1279).
-I’ve had this device for a little while now, and have played with it loads.
-This device was sent to my directly from GPD back in February, but I’ve been too busy with life to write up a review.
+I've got another Android gaming handheld to review, the [GPD G5A from GamePad Digital](http://www.gpd.hk/products.asp?selectclassid=017001&id=1279).
+I've had this device for a little while now, and have played with it loads.
+This device was sent to my directly from GPD back in February, but I've been too busy with life to write up a review.

 <!-- more -->